-All schools must give first priority in their admission criteria to looked after children and previously looked after children.
+• All schools must give first priority in their admission criteria to looked after children and previously looked after children.
 Regulations allow church schools to give priority to looked after children and previously looked after children who have a Christian commitment above those who are of another faith or none.
 However, the Board considers that all looked after children should be given top priority regardless of faith.
-Schools should define looked after children/previously looked after children, see our Sample admission arrangements.